-Community Theatre: Cast as Alphonso in the stage reading of Samm Art-Williams? play, ?Last of the Line,?
-June 2006 at the University of North Carolina, Paul green theater.
-Cast as Ozelle Graham in the play ?Wise Ones? at the University of North Carolina, Sonya Haynes-Stone Center, June 3, 2005.
-Cast as Rev. Luke Roberts in the play ?A Heart Divided?
-Nov.
-5-7, 2004 at the St. Mary?s School in Raleigh.
-Cast as Gerald in the Robin Armstrong play ?Smoldering Embers? at the Carrboro Arts Center theatrical series of Shorts in Winter February 5-14, 2004.
-Cast as Randolph in the Sam Art-Williams play ?Dance on Widow?s Row? at the Raleigh Little Theatre, January 31-Febuary 16, 2003.
+Community Theatre: Cast as Alphonso in the stage reading of Samm Art-Williams play, "Last of the Line" June 2006 at the University of North Carolina, Paul green theater.
+Cast as Ozelle Graham in the play "Wise Ones" at the University of North Carolina, Sonya Haynes-Stone Center, June 3, 2005.
+Cast as Rev. Luke Roberts in the play "A Heart Divided" Nov.
+5-7, 2004 at the St. Mary's School in Raleigh.
+Cast as Gerald in the Robin Armstrong play "Smoldering Embers" at the Carrboro Arts Center theatrical series of Shorts in Winter February 5-14, 2004.
+Cast as Randolph in the Sam Art-Williams play "Dance on Widow's Row" at the Raleigh Little Theatre, January 31-February 16, 2003.
 Mr. Hinton was appointed to an advisory committee for the Burning Coal Theatre and at-large member of the Board of Directors of the Raleigh Little Theatre.

 Mr. Hinton enjoyed a 20 year career as an educational television Producer/Director for the University of California and has won three national awards for is documentary videos in educational television.
 He has served an assistant director on several live sports telecast for ESPN in the early 90s as well as produced television programs for PBS and cable.